kagarlickij/azuredevops-security-automation/README.md

 | pat | ***** |
 `*****` - because marked as secret

-### Azure DevOps specific syntax in scripts
+## Azure DevOps specific syntax in scripts
-All Python scripts can be executed on any machine with Python 3 runtime, e.g. `python create_project.py --projectName 'test1' --pat 'a***q'`
+All Python scripts can be executed on any machine with Python 3 runtime, e.g. `python ./common/create_project.py --projectName 'test1' --pat 'a***q'`
 However some Azure DevOps specific syntax is present in scripts:
 1. All `print` functions have `[INFO]` or `[ERROR]` prefixes to make output more readable and properly [colored in Azure DevOps logs](https://developercommunity.visualstudio.com/content/problem/440605/write-host-foreground-color-with-powershell-task-i.html), [example](https://prnt.sc/rqzu2x)
+However it is not supported in <span style="color:red">Azure DevOps Server v2019.Update1.1</span>
 2. Environment variables are set via [`task.setvariable` logging command](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#set-variables-in-scripts)